ceford/cefjdemos-data-jdm-help-en/articles/articles/articles-options.md

 ### Category tab

-Options control how a Category and its articles will show.
-They are used in categories and the menu items Blog, List and List All Categories.
+These settings apply for Articles Category Options unless they are changed by the individual category or menu settings.

 ![Articles options category tab](../../../en/images/articles/articles-options-category-tab.png "Articles options category")